jake-g00dwin/mmm_c/README.md

 This avoids dealing with having multiple allocation function calls for arrays.
 Another benefit is it simplifies freeing the memory after use.

+The columns are in order to start.
+So if you were to index directly into the matrix you would find at the value of column_length + 1 you would be indexing the zeroth element of the second column or [1, 0].

 ## Applicaitons

 **TODO:** Add list of project links where used.